Posted in Recipes on 30.11.2020

 - Lay the cut sides up in a lined tin, tray or dish.
 You want a reasonably large enough dish to accommodate the 12 rolls with some room round each one to give them space to grow during their second prove

-- Once again, leave somewhere warm until doubled in size
+- Once again, cover and leave somewhere warm until doubled in size

 - About 5 minutes before it's ready to go in the oven preheat your oven to 180 Fan / 200 C / 400 F / Gas 6